ALERT

 • High Resolution Mass Analysis: Accurate mass of intact proteins; Characterization protein modifications.

-• Biostatical/Bioinformatic Analysis: PCA analysis, Volcano plots, Ingenuity based gene ontology pathway analysis; Bioinformatics consultation.
+• Advanced Statistical/Bioinformatics Analysis: PCA analysis, Volcano plots, Ingenuity-based gene ontology pathway analysis; Bioinformatics consultation.

 Location